PasinAndrea97/BlazingDFIR/README.md

 2) BlazingDFIR.ps1 --> Main Tool that enables you to execute accurate remote operations in an automated and secure manner using many available switches<br>

 # Achieved Goals <br>
-NF_Security achieved an amazing final result with BlazingDFIR: now a signle tool that speeds up all IR operations finally exists.
+NF_Security achieved an amazing final result with BlazingDFIR: now a single tool that speeds up all IR operations finally exists.
 BlazingDFIR can gather as much data as possible with the Order of Volatility as principal rule that sets his execution and quality standards.

 Gathered data follows this principle: